Virginia Democrats’ blackface, sexual assault scandals loom over 2020 national candidates

 But Mr. Kaine wasn’t specifically asked if he ever gallivanted around in blackface.

 “I was asked virtually everything you might imagine, but I was not asked that,” Mr. Kaine told The Washington Times on Thursday.
-“I have been asked that in the last few days and the answer is ‘no.’”
+“I have been asked that in the last few days, and the answer is ‘no.’ “

-Expect that to change as the party looks for candidates for 2020 and beyond, and tries to avoid a repeat of the mess going on in Virginia, where the top three elected leaders — all Democrats — have been stung by race and rape allegations.
+As the party looks for candidates for 2020 and beyond, it’s trying to avoid a repeat of the mess going on in Virginia, where the top three elected leaders — all Democrats — have been stung by race and rape allegations.

 Bret Niles, chairman of the Linn County Iowa Democrats, said he wouldn’t be surprised if candidates visiting the early primary states don’t get asked to weigh in.